|

 influences in a single work.
 A good example painted on cardboard in

-decorative hat is seated at a blue table, leaning on both elbows, her
+and a decorative hat is seated at a blue table, leaning on both

-Dreamily she gazes away into an undefined and indistinct distance.
+withdrawn within herself.
+Dreamily she gazes away into an undefined

 A sense of transported absence is conveyed not only by the woman's